Li Gang incident

-The Li Gang incident occurred on the evening of October 16, 2010, inside Hebei University in Baoding in Hebei province of China, when a black Volkswagen Magotan traveling down a narrow lane hit two university students.
-One of them, 20-year-old Chen Xiaofeng (陈晓凤), a student from Shijiazhuang at the Electronic Information Engineering College died later in the hospital.
+On 16 October 2010, two women were struck in a hit and run during a drunk driving incident at Hebei University in Baoding, Hebei, China.
+One of them, 20-year-old Chen Xiaofeng (陈晓凤), a student from Xinji, Shijiazhuang at the Electronic Information Engineering College died on 17 October in the hospital.
 The other victim, Zhang Jingjing (张晶晶), aged 19, remained in a stable condition, albeit suffering from a fractured left leg.
+The driver, 22-year-old Li Qiming (李启铭), was arrested by campus security after fleeing the scene and dropping off his girlfriend at the female dormitory.